accesscode-2-1/unit-0/lessons/week-2/2015-03-21_classes-part-3.md

 You can call a static method directly on the class:

+# Static method of the Integer class

 ```java
 String.format("Formatting the number %d", 9);
 ```

-Useful static methods of the Integer class are:
+Useful static method  of the Integer class is:

 ```java
 static int parseInt(String s)